daveschudel/Fedora-KDE/README.md

 10_Linux adds the Fedora kernels to the main menu.
 I modified this one so the primary Fedora menu entry just says 'Fedora' instead of with all of the kernel information added.<br><br>
 Look for ```menuentry '$(echo "$title" | grub_quote)'``` in the ```populate_menu()``` section and remove ``` | grub_quote)```
 <br><br>
-I disable BLS because I like having a single Grub config file so I *think* it will work with it enabled but try it to make sure.
-For more information on BLS see https://www.baeldung.com/linux/grub-menu-management

 <a name="grub-themes"></a>